 As the sun sets, you may step outside to enjoy the cool breeze of the evening.
 But before you can even take a deep breath, you’re attacked by a swarm of bloodthirsty mosquitoes.
-Unfortunately, this scenario is all too familiar for many of us during certain times of the year.
+Unfortunately, this scenario is all too familiar for many of us in Raleigh, North Carolina, during certain times of the year.

 But when are mosquitoes most active?

 Mosquitoes appear during specific times of day and certain seasons, but the exact timing can vary depending on location and weather conditions.
 Check out this blog to learn when mosquitoes are most active and how you can take steps to protect yourself and your family from their itchy, pesky bites.

 Ah, the age-old question: are mosquitoes active year-round?
 It’s a tricky one!
 While it depends on factors like temperature, humidity, and daylight hours, we can make some generalizations.

 So when are mosquitoes most active during the year?

 Typically, mosquitoes are most active during the warmer months of spring and summer.
 But certain mosquito species can remain active all year round in warmer climates or indoor environments.

 On the other hand, colder climates may experience a decrease or complete halt in mosquito activity during the fall and winter months when temperatures drop below freezing.
 During this time, mosquitoes enter a form of hibernation called diapause to survive the colder temperatures.